-The Ethical Core Values forms the foundation of our program setting the standard for how we treat each other and conduct ourselves in an ever changing world.
-Activities are age-appropriate and child-centered.
-Some of the activities covered include:
+The Ethical Core Values forms the foundation of our program setting the standard for how we treat each other and conduct ourselves in a diverse world.
+Program activities that are age-appropriate and help children develop their own true voice include:

 - Taking responsibility

 - Investigating and discovering

 To view the Ethics for Children curriculum, click here.